 Konstfack has some of Europe’s best, most well-equipped workshops, including computer rooms, wood and metal workshops, screen-printing studios, a weaving room, textile printing, colour workshop, graphical workshop, photo and TV studio, glass works, a ceramics workshop, and studios for sculpture and painting.
 Konstfack’s workshops can make anything possible!

-Deadline to apply for the September 2019–June 2021 programme: January 15, 2019 (to be confirmed).
-For more information about the programme, please contact: Professor Anders Ljungberg at email@example.com.
+For more information about the programme, please contact Professor Anders Ljungberg at firstname.lastname@example.org.